roseengineering/blueshunt/README.md

 high-side current sensor using Micropython.
 The readings are sent over the nRF UART BLE serivce.
 You can use the included bleread.py script or the nrfUART app on your phone to connect to it.  (see https://play.google.com/store/apps/details?id=com.nordicsemi.nrfUARTv2&hl=en&gl=US) Sensor readings are also printed to the Micropython console.

-Included in the repo, as well, is the Micropython library the app uses to read voltage, power, and current from the INA219 chip.
+Included in the repo is the Micropython library the app uses to read voltage, power, and current from the INA219 chip.

 ### Simple Example